Posted on November 24th, 2020

 We’re asking you to save the date for a virtual event once more.

 Gamers for Giving 2021 will take place on March 20th and 21st, 2021.
-During next year’s fundraiser, streamers and brands will join us from the comforts of their own battle stations in support of Gamers Outreach programs.
+During this fundraiser, streamers and brands will join us from the comforts of their own battle stations in support of Gamers Outreach programs.

 We’ll release more information about #GFG2021 in the coming months, including our fundraising goal, schedule, where to watch, along with who will be joining us this year.